 Step 1: Lightly outline the clouds and land and shade the sky.

-Use very light pressure to outline the clouds and the horizon.
+Use very light pressure to outline the clouds and horizon.
 You can use the same color for both, or use a medium blue to outline the clouds and medium gray-green to outline the horizon.

 Keep the edges somewhat soft since clouds very rarely have crisp edges.